What to Do When Someone Dies in Wisconsin

 Community Property State

 Wisconsin is a community property state.
 This means most assets acquired during the marriage are owned equally by both spouses, regardless of whose name is on the title.
 When one spouse dies, the surviving spouse automatically owns their half of community property.
 Only the deceased spouse's half passes through the will or probate.
 This can simplify estate settlement for married couples but may complicate matters if assets were commingled with separate property.
+If you have lost a spouse, see our spouse bereavement guide.

-State-Specific Notes
+Wisconsin-Specific Notes

 Wisconsin adopted the Marital Property Act, making it a community property state (the only one to use this specific framework).
 Community property passes to the surviving spouse without probate.
 Wisconsin also allows "transfer on death" designations for bank accounts, securities, and real property.